 - Exploring how we each strengthen the skillset we need to be competent, skilled and ethical – whilst recognising that there is a deep and sometimes urgent need for this work, to which we are responding.

-- Building a network or community of practice if the group chooses to do this
+- Joining a network or community of practice

 What we expect from you